Louisiana vs. Marshall New Orleans Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Marshall's games have gone over 55 points in seven of 12 chances this season.

-- The combined points per game average of the two teams, 64.7, is 9.7 points above Saturday's over/under.
+- The two teams combine to score 64.7 points per game, 9.7 more than the total in this contest.

-- This contest's total is 13.9 points more than the 41.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.1 points per game, 13.9 fewer than this contest's over/under.

-- Ragin' Cajuns games this season feature an average total of 56.4 points, a number 1.4 points higher than Saturday's over/under.
+- The Ragin' Cajuns and their opponents have scored an average of 56.4 points per game in 2021, 1.4 more than Saturday's total.

-- The 55-point over/under for this game is 5.3 points below the 60.3 points per game average total in Thundering Herd games this season.
+- The 60.3 PPG average total in Thundering Herd games this season is 5.3 points more than this game's over/under.

 Louisiana Stats and Trends

+- Louisiana has six wins against the spread in 13 games this season.

-- The Ragin' Cajuns have an ATS record of 3-6 in their nine games when favored by 5.5 points or more so far this season.
+- This season, the Ragin' Cajuns have an ATS record of 3-6 in their nine games as a favorite of 5 points or more.

-- Louisiana's games this year have gone over the point total in 23.1% of its opportunities (three times in 13 games with a set point total).
+- Louisiana's games this year have hit the over three times in 13 opportunities (23.1%).

-- Louisiana is 6-3 against the spread and 9-0 overall this season when the team puts up more than 22.8 points.
+- When Louisiana records more than 22.8 points, it is 6-3 against the spread and 9-0 overall.

-- In games that Louisiana totals over 388.3 yards, the team is 4-3 against the spread and 7-0 overall.
+- Louisiana is 4-3 against the spread and 7-0 overall when the team churns out more than 388.3 yards.

 - The Ragin' Cajuns have turned the ball over eight times this season, 10 fewer than the Thundering Herd have forced (18).